gpdowney/lightweightLSAT/README.md

 ## Collaboration

-Email feedback@lightweightlsat.com to share ideas or offer to help.
+Email feedback@lightweightlsat.com to share ideas or volunteer@lightweightlsat.com to offer to help.
 Or use GitHub's issues to spot typos/mistakes/areas for improvement.

 ## Areas for Future Growth